Updated June 21, 2023

 The term STRIPS in the name Treasury Strips stands for Separate Trading of Registered Interest and Principal of Securities.
 Treasury Strips are low-risk instruments.

-Treasury strips, in simple words, involve stripping the different cash flows of a fixed coupon-bearing bond, thereby making it different from zero-coupon bonds.
+In simple words, Treasury strips involve stripping the different cash flows of a fixed coupon-bearing bond, thereby making it different from zero-coupon bonds.
 Since the US government backs these, these are popularly known as Treasury strips.

 Usually, the period required for fixed-income bonds to be eligible for stripping varies; however, the normal minimum maturity period is ten years to strip.
 Treasury Strips are quoted normally on a yield basis and are sometimes known as Synthetic Zero-Coupon Bonds in common parlance.